Crisol-de-Cuerda-tradicional/crisolWebsite/src/content/en/registration.md

 hero: support.webp
 ---

+## Discounts available!

+We have discounts available for families and friends coming together.
+Check them out in our [discounts section](#discounts)!

 ## Prices

 The general enrolment price will be **{{ price }}€**, including the reservation fee, accommodation, food, and classes for the entire week.